-You are cordially invited to attend the Annual Meeting of Stockholders of The Hain Celestial Group, Inc., which will be held at the Amphitheater at 58 South Service Road, Melville, New York 11747 on Thursday, November 17, 2011, at 11:00 a.m., Eastern Time.
+You are cordially invited to attend the Annual Meeting of Stockholders of The Hain Celestial Group, Inc., which will be held at the Amphitheater at 58 South Service Road, Melville, New York 11747 on Thursday, November 15, 2012, at 11:00 a.m., Eastern Time.

-At our annual meeting, our stockholders will vote on (1) the election of our directors, (2) the advisory vote regarding the compensation of our named executive officers for the fiscal year ended June 30, 2011, as set forth in the accompanying proxy statement, (3) the advisory vote regarding the frequency of holding advisory votes on executive compensation, (4) the amendment of our Amended and Restated 2002 Long Term Incentive and Stock Award Plan and (5) the ratification of the appointment of our registered independent accountants.
+At our annual meeting, our stockholders will vote on (1) the election of our directors, (2) the advisory vote regarding the compensation of our named executive officers for the fiscal year ended June 30, 2012, as set forth in the accompanying proxy statement, (3) the amendment of our Amended and Restated 2002 Long Term Incentive and Stock Award Plan and (4) the ratification of the appointment of our registered independent accountants.
 In addition to these formal items of business, we will review the major developments of the past year and share with you some of our plans for the future.
 You will have an opportunity to ask questions and express your views to the senior management of The Hain Celestial Group, Inc. and members of the Board of Directors, who will also be present.